StevenBlack/virtualhost/README.md

 Bash Script to allow create or delete apache virtual hosts on Ubuntu on a quick way.

+**Take note!**: this repo is a fork of [RoverWire/virtualhost](https://github.com/RoverWire/virtualhost) but that serves a different use case, so this repo diverges from that rather significantly.
+Most notably,

+* Dropped assumption of PHP.
+* Dropped support for nginx.

 ## Installation ##

 1. Download the script